 The candidate needs to complete supervised cremations as part of the course.
 The number of cremations required to attain a suitable level of competence and understanding will vary between candidates therefore the Mentor must decide when the candidate has reached a level of competence where he/she is ready for the on-site assessment.
 There is no set number of cremations that has to be completed.
 It will be the responsibility of the mentor to make the recommendation that a candidate is ready to undertake the on-site assessment.
 The recommendation is confirmed by signing the Certificate of Preparation contained within this handbook prior to forwarding the certificate to the ICCM.
 Remember also that two baby and/or infant cremations must be logged in the workbook.
 Wherever possible the baby or infant cremations should be individual.
-If this is not possible at your own crematorium, every efforts have been made to undertake individual cremations, this is not possible, the ICCM will accept at least two shared infant or baby cremations adopting the same techniques and principles as the former, together with adequate answers in the workbook relating to the procedure for undertaking the cremation of a baby and/or infant.
+If this is not possible at your own crematorium, every effort should be made to complete this task at a neighbouring site.
+If, after all suitable efforts have been made to undertake individual cremations, this is not possible, the ICCM will accept at least two shared infant or baby cremations adopting the same techniques and principles as the former, together with adequate answers in the workbook relating to the procedure for undertaking the cremation of a baby and/or infant.